Partho-Mal/csai/README.md

  - Middleware to protect dashboard route using JWT

-> 📦 This is not included in the static version — but you can integrate NextAuth.js or build your own API routes in /pages/api/.
+> 📦 This is not included in the static version — but you can integrate NextAuth.js or build your own API routes in /app/api/.

 4. Redirect on successful login

-Modify your login logic to route users to the dashboard:
+Modify your login logic to route users to the dashboard: at `src/app/login/page.tsx`
 ```js
 router.push('/dashboard');
 ```